Subscribe to Weekly Health Care News

 Nathan received a B.S. from Utah State University, a master’s degree in human development from Auburn University, and a Ph.D. in human development from BYU.

-Joshua Sterner is a finance and operations manager based in Salt Lake City.
-In this role, Joshua directly supports the CFO and COO in overseeing the financial and administrative operations of the company, including financial and accounting policies and procedures, systems implementation and administration, operational expense monitoring, facilities management, and general project management.
+Josh Sterner is the Controller based in Salt Lake City.
+In this role, Josh directly supports the CFO and COO in overseeing the financial and administrative operations of the company, including financial and accounting policies and procedures, systems implementation and administration, operational expense monitoring, facilities management, and general project management.

 Laura Summers is the senior director of state intelligence based in Salt Lake City.
 Laura has expertise in economics, health care, and public policy.
 Her professional experience includes research for the public, private and nonprofit sectors.